plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-zodb-to-python3.md

 ModuleNotFoundError: No module named 'PloneLanguageTool'
 ```

-To work around this comment out the lines offending lines in `plone/app/upgrade/__init__.py` (do not forget to uncomment them after the migration!)
+To work around this, comment out the lines offending lines in `plone/app/upgrade/__init__.py`.
+Remember to uncomment them after the migration!

 ```python
 # try: